GuglielminFederico/Ragu/README.md

 docker compose up -d

 Remember that on your ATTU server the name of the Milvus server is specified in the docker-compose.
 In this case is milvus-standalone as specified in the container name.

+### TODO
+# Create the Knowledge
+# Use Docling -> wrap it in a API, minimize the input parameters need with setting the best default for our use case
+# Insert the KB in Mongo and build a graph